AmeliaFannin/AmeliaFannin.github.io/index.md

 #### About Me

+I am an early-career web developer, ready to join a team.
 I learn quickly - I eat tutorials for breakfast and actually read books about programming.
 No computer science degree, but the strategies that I used to become an expert orchestral musician - study, critique, and practice - are completely relevant.

 ####Freelance Work
 Skippy’s Vegetable Planting Calendar App - Spring 2015, updated 2016